diaz3618/vulnhuntr/docs/AREAS_OF_IMPROVEMENT.md

 - Uses Jedi and Parso libraries specifically for Python parsing

 ### Proposed Improvements
-- **Multi-language support**: Extend to JavaScript/TypeScript, Java, Go, Rust
+- **Multi-language support**: Extend to JavaScript/TypeScript, Go.
+Maybe more later.
-- Abstract the symbol extraction logic to use language-agnostic parsers
 - Create language-specific symbol extractors inheriting from a base class
 - Use Tree-sitter for universal parsing across languages